-The question of regularity (and hence flocking) for strongly singular kernels $\pshi(r)=r^{-(n+\alpha)}$ in dimensions $n>1$ is open, with the exceptions of recent small initial data results in \cite{Sh2018} for H\"older spaces, $|\bu_0-\bu_\infty|_\infty \lesssim (1+|\rho_0|_{W^{3,\infty}}+|\bu_0|_{W^{3,\infty}})^{-n}$ with $2/3<\alpha<3/2$, and in \cite{DMPW2018} for small Besov data $|\bu_0|_{B_{n,1}^{2-\alpha}} + |\rho_0-1|_{B_{n,1}^1} \leq \e$ with $\alpha \in (1,2)$.
+The question of regularity (and hence flocking) for strongly singular kernels $\pshi(r)=r^{-(n+\alpha)}$ in dimensions $n>1$ is open, with the exceptions of recent small initial data results in \cite{Sh2019} for H\"older spaces, $|\bu_0-\bu_\infty|_\infty \lesssim (1+\|\rho_0\|_{W^{3,\infty}}+\|\bu_0\|_{W^{3,\infty}})^{-n}$ with $2/3<\alpha<3/2$, and in \cite{DMPW2019} for small Besov data $\|\bu_0\|_{B_{n,1}^{2-\alpha}} + \|\rho_0-1\|_{B_{n,1}^1} \leq \e$ with $\alpha \in (1,2)$.

 {\bf Short range interactions}.
 The class of singular kernels $\pshi(r)=r^{-\beta}$ offers a communication framework which emphasizes short-range interactions over long-range interactions, yet their global support still reflects global communication.
 In particular, strongly singular kernels, $n< \beta< n+2$, demonstrates hydrodynamic flocking for thinner tails than those sought in \eqref{eq:long_range}, yet their infinite support still maintain global direct communication over all $supp\, \rho(t,\cdot)$.
 This brings us back to the original question alluded to at the beginning, namely --- understanding self-organization driven by a \emph{purely local communication protocol}.
 This is the question we address in our present work, in the context of general alignment \eqref{e:main} with short-range singular communication kernels\footnote{Here and throughout $\one_S$ denote the characteristic function of a set $S$, and $A\lesssim B$ means $A/B <C$ where $C$ is a fixed constant.}